Advising and Registration

 Voluntary Withdrawals from Curriculum Courses

 A student may only drop a class for a partial refund on or before the official 10% date of the semester.
-During the schedule adjustment period, which is the first three class days of the semester, students should see their adviser and sign a Drop/Add card to receive a refund.
-After the schedule adjustment period, students who drop one or more of their courses on or before the official 10% date of the term must log into myBlueRidge to drop the course(s).
-In the case of drops prior to the official 10% date of the semester, the course(s) will not be included in the transcript.
+After the schedule adjustment period (first three class days of the Fall and Spring semesters, first two days of the Summer semester), students who drop one or more of their courses on or before the official 10% date of the term must log into myBlueRidge to drop the course(s).
+In the case of drops prior to the official 10% date of the semester, the course(s) will not be included on the transcript.

-Students officially withdrawing from a course after the official 10% date of the semester must see the instructor of the course or the appropriate Chair or Dean.
+Students officially withdrawing from a course after the official 10% date of the semester must communicate with the instructor of the course or the appropriate Chair or Dean.

-In the case of a withdrawal, the student will receive a grade of NS or W which will not influence the grade point average, but which will appear on the student’s official transcript.
+In the case of a withdrawal, the student will receive a grade of NS or W, which will not influence the grade point average, but will appear on the student’s official transcript.

 Students receiving financial aid should notify the Financial Aid Office if they withdraw from a course or withdraw from the College.